HackerCupAI/starter-kits/submit_first_solution/README.md

 # 2024 round 1
 python 01_one_shot.py  --problem_name "Prime Subtractorization" --folder_path dataset/2024/round1
 ```
+> Note that 2024 has a different folder structure with one problem per folder.

 This script will:
 - Load the problem from the specified folder